-Here you'll find explanations of different types of poems, with poetry ideas and creative writing prompts to try them yourself!
-At the bottom of the page, you'll find links to read about more poem types and techniques.
+Here you'll find explanations of different types of poems, with ideas and prompts to try them yourself!
+To learn more writing techniques, be sure to join our free email group.

 An acrostic poem is one where the first letters of the lines spell out a word or words if you read them vertically.
 For example, here is an acrostic poem by Edgar Allan Poe.
 You can see that if you read the first letters of the lines from top to bottom, they spell out the name "Elizabeth."